Port Moresby International Airport

+History

+Port Moresby International Airport originated as the 7 Mile Drome within the Port Moresby Airfield Complex.
+The strip was renamed Jackson Airfield in honour of Australian fighter ace John Francis Jackson, who was killed in action in 1942 during the New Guinea campaign.

 Terminals

 Jacksons International Airport consists of two terminals: the Domestic Terminal, housing Air Niugini and PNG Air, and the International Terminal, servicing all other international airlines including Air Niugini's and PNG Air's international routes.
 The International Terminal features four aircraft parking bays, four of which are equipped with aerobridges.
 The two terminals are linked by a covered walkway.